-The TNSP shall inform the Kenya National TSO of completion of switching in neutral earthing.
+The TNSP shall inform the SO of completion of switching in neutral earthing.

-If it is not possible to restore system neutral earthing, The Kenya National TSO shall quickly coordinate activities to make that part of the system without neutral earthing dead.
+If it is not possible to restore system neutral earthing, The SO shall quickly co-ordinate activities to make that part of the system without neutral earthing dead.

-The Kenya National TSO shall log down exact time of switching in system neutral earthing.
+The SOshall log down exact time of switching in system neutral earthing.